Poodle grooming at home can seem daunting at first, but with the right instruction and tools for the job, you’ll soon find your feet.

 As of today, the dog breed known as the Poodle is bred in three sizes: toy, miniature and standard, and is currently ranked as the 7th most popular dog nationwide.

-As the official AKC Poodle breed show standard explains, there are several different coat clips acceptable for entering dog shows, including “puppy,” “sporting,” “saddle,” “English saddle,” and “Continental.”
+There are several different coat clips, including “puppy,” “sporting,” “saddle,” “English saddle,” and “Continental.”

-But since Poodles sporting different coat clips can look very different from one another, if you are new to Poodles, it can be quite easy to think you are looking at two totally different dog breeds rather than simply admiring two Poodles with different haircuts!
+But since Poodles sporting different coat clips can look very different from one another, it can be quite easy to think you are looking at two totally different dog breeds rather than simply admiring two Poodles with different haircuts!

 To add to the confusion, Poodles are now being crossbred with other dog breeds to produce popular so-called “designer dogs.”